Utah is home to many different species of amphibians, with some being more common than others.

 Relict Leopard Frogs occur throughout southern and central Utah.
 These small, brown, or greyish-colored frogs spend most of their time on land but return to water during mating season and to lay eggs.
 They feed mostly on insects and other invertebrates, preferring worms, spiders, and beetles.

-Despite their name, these frogs can be quite common in some areas; these types of frogs in Utah are very difficult to identify because they look almost identical to a frog called the ‘lesser’ leopard frog.
+Despite their name, these frogs can be quite common in some areas; these frogs in Utah are very difficult to identify because they look almost identical to a frog called the ‘lesser’ leopard frog.

 However, if you hear one call, it will be easy to tell them apart as leopard frogs produce a loud bark-like sound while lesser leopard frogs produce a short trill or peep-like sound.